tadaworks/dev-onboarding-guide/README.md

 ##Source Control
 We use [Git](https://git-scm.com) for source control, and [GitHub](https://github.com) as our host.

-If you don't already have one, [create a GitHub account](https://github.com/join) and then [follow this guide](https://help.github.com/articles/generating-ssh-keys) to generate an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) key and test GitHub authentication.
+If you don't already have one, [create a GitHub account](https://github.com/join) and then [follow this guide](https://help.github.com/articles/generating-ssh-keys) to generate an [SSH](https://en.wikipedia.org/wiki/Secure_Shell) key pair and to test GitHub authentication.

 Get someone official looking to add you to the [Tada Works](https://github.com/tadaworks) organization so you can start pulling down code!

 ### New to Git?
 We've all been there.
-Here's an excellent tutorial](https://try.github.io/levels/1/challenges/1)
+[Here's an excellent tutorial](https://try.github.io/levels/1/challenges/1)

-[Git from the Bottom Up](https://jwiegley.github.io/git-from-the-bottom-up) is another fantastic resource to help you think about how Git works, something most people who use it every day don't fully understand.
+[Git from the Bottom Up](https://jwiegley.github.io/git-from-the-bottom-up) is another fantastic resource to help you understand how Git works, something most people who use it every day don't fully understand.
 We recommend this even to seasoned folk.

 ## Production Tools
 We currently deploy to a mix of [Firebase](https://firebase.com), [Heroku](https://heroku.com), and [AWS](https://aws.amazon.com) services.
 Credentials for each service are available in LastPass.